fulldump/inceptiondb/README.md

 B+ index is a MUST before using it on a real application.

 It does not have a scheduler, so the user has the responsibility to choose the proper index (or do a fullscan).
 The main drawback is adding a new index will require to modify the application.

+## Performance

+InceptionDB has been designed to be small and easy to read, not to be blazing fast but some performance tests reach more than 200K inserts per second with 2 indexes in one node.

+## Features

+* API oriented - HTTP is the only interface so that it can be used by any language with any technology.
+* Based on journal
+* Fast writes

 ## Future work